 - The physical story: ‘I had back labour, I pushed for 2 hours with progress, I vomited all through labour’.

-The PK can’t change the Time Frame stories and can’t even change the What happened to me but we can impact the physical story and develop skills that help us deal with the other two stories which means that PK birth stories sound more like this
+The PK can’t change the Time Frame stories and can’t even change the What happened to me but we can impact the physical story and develop skills that help us deal with the other two stories which mean that PK birth stories sound more like this

 ‘They made me lie in bed with a foetal monitor.
 I just used my Directed Breathing, went around the Pelvic Clock and made certain I stay ‘open and I felt great about myself”.